 A king will arise, insolent and skilled in intrigue.
-When will this King arise?
-1) In the latter of their rule meaning when Greece was divided into four dominions.
-2) When sins of the Jews have run their course.
+Again, when will this King arise?
+1) In the latter time of their rule meaning when Greece was divided into four dominions.
+2) When sins of the Jews have run their course at this time.
 Here again, it is clear this little horn arises from the divided Grecian empire, and not Rome.
 He is insolent and skilled in intrigue.
 This is the very just character of Antiochus, according to Diodorus, Polybius, and all the historians.

 His power will be mighty, but not by his own power, and he will destroy to an extraordinary degree And prosper and perform his will; He will destroy mighty men and the holy people (Daniel 8:24-25)

 Antiochus Epiphanes was mighty, but not solely by his power, for he was empowered by Satan.
 Antiochus Epiphanes looked like a total success.
 Antiochus Epiphanes not only destroyed his enemies (mighty men), but also harshly persecuted the people of God (Jews).